What is it?

 - Saxophone Lessons: Free Youtube playlist for all the sax theory.

-- Saxophone Beginner: Paid Udemy course divided in difficulty levels.
+- Saxophone Beginner: Paid Udemy course divided into difficulty levels.

 - 101 Jazz Songs: Paid Amazon book of sheet music